fairclothjm/note/README.md

 # note

-A simple note taking cli app
+A simple note taking cli app.

+Currently this is tightly coupled with vim.
+There are no plans to change that.

 ## Usage